cgbann14/writing/src/TableOfContents.md

 1. Introduction and Motivation
 2. Editorial Method
+3. Confidence Levels
-3. Guide to Reading the First Eight Years of the Quota Lists
+4. Guide to Reading the First Eight Years of the Quota Lists
-4. Applications and Visualizations
+5. Applications and Visualizations
-5. Conclusion
+6. Conclusion